rcbops-cookbooks/keystone/README.md

 ### :create_endpoint Specific Attributes

 - endpoint_region: Default value is "RegionOne"
-- endpoint_adminurl:
+- endpoint_adminurl: URL to admin endpoint (using admin port)
-- endpoint_internalurl:
+- endpoint_internalurl: URL to service endpoint (using service port)
-- endpoint_publicurl:
+- endpoint_publicurl: URL to public endpoint
+ - Default is same as endpoint_internalURL
 - service_type: Type of service to create endpoint for
  - Accepted values are [ "image", "identity", "compute", "storage", "ec2", "volume" ]